 Damage to the Household

 It is common practice for a homeowners policy to include protections for the host in the case that a guest becomes injured on the premises.
-The goal of injury protection under homeowners’ policies is to protect the host from legal liability in the case of an injury, and they are found to be at fault.
+The goal of injury protection under homeowners policies is to protect the host from legal liability in the case of an injury, and they are found to be at fault.
 However, again when the serving of alcohol is introduced into the equation, the coverage may not be sufficient.
 As the host, the serving of liquor can alter whether or not the host is sufficiently covered by the policy.
+Again, this highlights the importance of reviewing your policy prior to hosting an event.

 Concerns With Drinking & Driving

-In a situation where you may be charging for alcohol, this is an entirely different insurance situation and your Host Liquor may not apply.
+In a situation where you may be charging for alcohol, this is entirely different, and your Host Liquor may not apply.
 It is important to contact your D,G representative for more information on this situation.

 Host Liquor Liability Insurance & How It Works